-The Most Spectacular Holiday Light Displays in and Around NYC
+The Most Spectacular Holiday Light Displays in NYC

-Going to visit over-the-top holiday and Christmas light displays in New York City is a popular seasonal activity.
-It seems like every year the installations get more and more elaborate.
-There are even tour buses that will take you to some of the neighborhoods that really get decked out for the season.
+Every year it seems holiday light installations in New York City get more elaborate, making a visit to the top displays a must-do seasonal activity.
+These days there are even tour buses that take you to some of the neighborhoods decked out for the season.

-Note: All of the houses we've listed light up once the sun goes down.
-If you want to avoid the crowds and traffic jams, go early in the evening on a weekday.
-These places get really busy on weekends.
+The houses below light up around Thanksgiving, and displays come down around the New Year's Day.
+Lights go on (and are best seen) after dark.
+If you want to avoid the crowds and potential traffic jams, go early in the evening on a weekday.
+These places tend to get busy on weekends.

 Santa's Corner – Whitestone

 Queens residents love holiday lights.
 And after a one-year hiatus, what may be the most famous single house in the borough shined bright again in 2018.
 Located at the intersection of 166th Street and 23rd Avenue, Kevin Lynch's house has become affectionately known as Santa's Corner.
 The home is traditionally wrapped in thousands of twinkling lights, plus lawn figures and a glass display case filled with moving toys.
 It takes him a full three months to put it up.
 Like the Bronx's Christmas House, this tastefully flamboyant home also accepts donations for a local children’s charity.